vemonet/gpu-workspace/README.md

 ## 📦 Build

-The published image uses [`nvcr.io/nvidia/cuda:12.1.0-runtime-ubuntu22.04`](https://ngc.nvidia.com/catalog/containers/nvidia:cuda) as base image (2.7G):
+The published image uses the ubuntu [`nvcr.io/nvidia/cuda`](https://ngc.nvidia.com/catalog/containers/nvidia:cuda) as base image (~2.7G).
+Checkout the `BASE_IMAGE` in the `Dockerfile` to find out which version is used in the currently published image.
+You can easily change which image is used as base when building:

 ```bash
 docker build --build-arg BASE_IMAGE=nvcr.io/nvidia/cuda:12.1.0-runtime-ubuntu22.04 -t ghcr.io/vemonet/gpu-workspace:main .
 docker run --rm -it --name gpu-workspace ghcr.io/vemonet/gpu-workspace:main
 ```

+> Find the list of available official nvidia CUDA docker images here: https://ngc.nvidia.com/catalog/containers/nvidia:cuda

-You should be able to use other debian-based Nvidia images as base, such as [`nvcr.io/nvidia/pytorch:23.06-py3`](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch) (8.5G):
+You should be able to use other debian-based Nvidia images as base, such as [`nvcr.io/nvidia/pytorch:23.06-py3`](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch) (~8.5G):

 ```bash
 docker build --build-arg BASE_IMAGE=nvcr.io/nvidia/pytorch:23.06-py3 -t ghcr.io/vemonet/gpu-workspace:pytorch .